dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 Dockstore will automatically mint a DOI for a version that corresponds to a Git tag, if:

 * The entry is published on Dockstore
-* The version has at least one author in its metadata
+* The version is valid and has at least one author in its metadata
 * The tag is created after you publish the entry, or the tag is one of the 10 most recent when you publish the entry

 Automatically-generated DOIs: